jonwoodard/TimeTrack4237/README.md

 This is the student time-tracking software for FRC Team 4237.

-The program requires a "config.json" file in the main directory with the following format:
+The application requires a "config.json" file in the main directory with the following:

 ```
 {